pivotal/docs-platform-automation/docs/concepts/upgrade.md

 * an initial installation is done, which maintains state

 ### Upgrade flowchart

-The [`upgrade-opsman`][upgrade-opsman] task follows the flow based on state of an Tanzu Operations Manager VM.
+The [`upgrade-opsman`](../tasks.md#upgrade-opsman) task follows the flow based on state of an Tanzu Operations Manager VM.
 This flowchart gives a high level overview of how the task makes decisions for an upgrade.

 {% include "./upgrade-flowchart.mmd" %}

-On successive invocations of the task, it will offer different behaviour of the previous run.
+On successive invocations of the task, it will offer different behavior of the previous run.
 This aids in recovering from failures (ie: from an IAAS) that occur.

 ## Recovering the Tanzu Operations Manager VM

 Using the `upgrade-opsman` task will always delete the VM.
 This is done to create a consistent and simplified experience across IAASs.
 For example, some IAASs have IP conflicts